-By neglecting to pass a bill that extends the life of state agencies, Lt.
-Gov. Dan Patrick essentially signed a death warrant for the regulating agency for Texas law enforcement.
-On Wednesday, he said he wanted a special legislative session to revive failed Republican bills.
+Only Gov. Greg Abbott can call a special session, but by neglecting to pass a bill that extends the life of state agencies, Patrick essentially signed a death warrant for the regulating agency for Texas law enforcement.
+That is unless Abbott finds a creative way to push back the agency’s abolition date on his own or calls lawmakers back to fix it.

 When Patrick asked for a special session before tanking the sunset bill, Abbott responded by urging lawmakers to instead “work together to get important conservative legislation to my desk” in the remaining days of the regular session.